zxc916684603/ecs/intl.en-US/Migration service/Cloud Migration tool for P2V and V2V/Migrate your server to Alibaba Cloud by using the Cloud Migration tool.md

 **Note:** After you run the Cloud Migration tool, you do not need to perform any other operation.

+After you run the Cloud Migration tool, it automatically obtains source server information such as the number of CPU cores, memory size, disk size, and storage space usage, and prints the information on the GUI.
+Additionally, the migration status is also printed on the GUI as a log stream.

 ## What to do next {#section_qzt_t21_kfb .section}